European banking crisis of 1931

-The causes of the crisis included a complex mix of financial, fiscal, macroeconomic, political and international imbalances that have nurtured a lively debate of historiography.
+The causes of the crisis included a complex mix of financial, fiscal, macroeconomic, political, and international imbalances that have sparked a lively debate in historiography.

 Background

-Germany's banking sector shrunk dramatically from 1913 to 1924, but expanded rapidly again in the later 1920s, with fivefold growth of aggregate bank assets between 1924 and 1930.
-The banks were generally undercapitalized and overstretched following rapid balance sheet expansion in the late 1920s, with a predominance of short-term debt, much of it foreign.
-During 1924-1929, Germany's was the world's largest capital importer, with U.S. banks lending massively to German counterparts and U.S. investors buying German bonds in large volumes.
+Germany's banking sector shrank dramatically from 1913 to 1924.
+However, it expanded rapidly again in the late 1920s, with aggregate bank assets growing fivefold between 1924 and 1930.
+The banks were generally undercapitalized and overstretched following rapid balance sheet expansion in the late 1920s, with a preponderance of short-term debt, much of it foreign.
+Germany was the world's largest capital importer between 1924 and 1929, with U.S. banks lending massively to German counterparts and U.S. investors buying German bonds in large volumes.
 By mid-1928, 42 percent of deposits at joint-stock banks were foreign, and the share was 18 percent of all deposits in the German banking sector in 1929.
-This unusual feature of the German financial system was a direct legacy of the hyperinflation of 1921-1923, which durably impaired the role of capital markets and made the country abnormally dependent on short-term foreign lending.
-Many German companies routinely parked their money in foreign subsidiaries that in turn lent to their German parent.
+This unusual feature of the German financial system was a direct legacy of the hyperinflation of 1921–1923, which durably impaired the role of capital markets and made the country abnormally dependent on short-term foreign lending.
+Many German companies routinely parked their money in foreign subsidiaries that, in turn, lent to their German parent.
 Similar patterns could be observed in other Central European countries that had suffered from hyperinflation, particularly Austria, Hungary, and Poland, to a lesser extent Romania, and much less so Czechoslovakia.

-The large Berlin-based branch banks also made a large number of acquisitions of smaller competitors, a trend which contributed in the rapid increase of their market share from 12.6 to 23.3 percent of total assets between 1913 and 1928, and culminated in 1929 with two large-scale transactions, Commerzbank's acquisition of Mitteldeutsche Creditbank and Deutsche Bank's acquisition of Disconto-Gesellschaft.
-The long-standing practice of self-regulation in the German banking sector, with the exception of local savings banks (Sparkassen), implied that this increase in leverage was not kept in check by public supervision.
+The large Berlin-based branch banks also made numerous acquisitions of smaller competitors.
+This trend contributed to the rapid increase of their market share from 12.6 to 23.3 percent of total assets between 1913 and 1928, and culminated in 1929 with two large-scale transactions, Commerzbank's acquisition of Mitteldeutsche Creditbank and Deutsche Bank's acquisition of Disconto-Gesellschaft.
+The long-standing practice of self-regulation in the German banking sector, except for local savings banks (Sparkassen), implied that this increase in leverage was not kept in check by public supervision.
 Even at the time, self-regulation was not obviously effective to keep risks in check: for example, Deutsche Bank was impacted by a series of scandals related to poor credit risk controls in the mid-1920s.